Have you ever heard the expression ‘the devil is in the details?’ In photography, the devil is Chromatic Aberration (CA).

 Chromatic Aberration usually manifests itself in the form of purple/red/blue/cyan/green fringes.
 They appear alongside high contrast edges.

 In this article, you will learn how to deal with Chromatic Aberration.
-First, by minimising it in camera.
-Then, by correcting it with
+First, by minimizing it in camera.
+Then, by correcting it with Adobe Lightroom.

 What Causes Chromatic Aberration?

 White light does not exist.
-And white is not a colour.
-It’s how we perceive a combination of colours.
+And white is not a color.
+It’s how we perceive a combination of different colors.
 These are in the visible part of the electromagnetic spectrum.

 And finally, different kinds of glasses cause refraction or dispersion of various intensities.